COVID-19 Updates: State of public health emergency declared.

 Building these documents requires utilizing key assumptions.
 These key assumptions are the building blocks of information that are collected and used to develop your financial and business plans - and to help make critical decisions based on solid information.
 Key assumptions are critical to all aspects of the financial forecasts – balance sheets, income statements, cash flow, business plans and so on.
 They include detailed forecasted sales volumes; cost of sales, general administration expenses, and others.

-Tip: It is important to understand that all three financial statements are related and connected indicators of the businesses feasibility, risk and profitability.
+Tip: It is important to understand that all three financial statements are related and connected indicators of the business' feasibility, risk and profitability.
 (Balance Sheet, Income Statement, and Cash Flow).

-As you go through the preparation of your financial documents and business plans, you will need to document and sort the information that is used to create these documents.
+As you prepare your financial documents and business plans, you will need to document and sort the information that is used to create these documents.
 A spreadsheet (or combination of several spreadsheets) is one of the most effective tools for gathering, compiling and managing this information.

 Tip: Linking your spreadsheets to one another and merging the data together will make it much simpler and faster to update your documents.

-It is highly recommended that you discuss your business start-up or expansion idea in advance with your financial coach so he or she may provide you with guidance in the key assumptions they suggest or recommend.
+It is highly recommended that you discuss your business start-up or expansion idea in advance with your financial coach so they can provide you with guidance in the key assumptions they suggest or recommend.
 They may help you develop detailed spreadsheets, and provide supporting comments.

 Tip: The greater the accuracy of the key assumptions / information that is used in the initial planning stages of your business - the greater will be your ability to make good business decisions moving forward.
 Utilize your suppliers and other business contacts (as needed) to aid you in gathering up-to-date information.